Sales Productivity: Finding the Right Leading Indicators

 Measure the model’s impact on sales productivity

-Once the model rolls out, measure and reevaluate its impact on a regular basis.
+Once the model rolls out, measure and reevaluate it on a regular basis.
 This involves:

-• Determining whether the current tier 3 metrics remain the best leading indicators.
+• Periodically determining whether the current tier 3 metrics remain the best leading indicators

 • Making tier 3 metrics more visible by adding them to dashboards, town halls, sales kickoffs, etc.

-• Using tier 3 metrics as a basis to interpret sales productivity, by incorporating them in meetings and performance reviews.
+• Using tier 3 metrics as a basis to coach sellers, based on their performance outcomes in tier 2 metrics

 Sales productivity FAQs